Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh (Ephesians 5:31).

 This kind of union is both a mystery and a practical reality.
 Though you cannot fully understand what a one-flesh partnership means, you can functionally and faithfully participate in a one-flesh marriage while enjoying its benefits.
 Before two people make a one-flesh covenant (agreement) with God, they were two individuals belonging to different family units.

-At the beginning of any marital covenant, the couple, for the most part, are two different entities.
-Though “on paper” they are one flesh under God and before the world, they are yet unable to enjoy all the benefits of being one flesh fully.
+At the beginning of any marital covenant, the couple, for the most part, is two different entities.
+Though “on paper,” they are one flesh under God and before the world, they are yet unable to enjoy all the benefits of being one flesh fully.
 With time, grace, community, and intentionality, it will be possible for them to mature into a God-husband-wife harmonic union.

 Desires, Passions, Affection for God, Parenting, Finances, Plans, Aspirations, Choices, Thoughts, Ideas, Words, Manners, Relationships, Tastes, Interpretations, Dreams, Friendships, Forgiveness, Humor, Confession, Hobbies, Expectations, Fun, Intimacy, Prayer

 A man and a woman are different in many ways, particularly pertaining to their personalities, strengths, weaknesses, and gifts.
 To be one flesh does not mean they are to be a carbon copy of each other.
 It means all of their positives and negatives, strengths and weaknesses, blend into a harmonious, God-centered, other-centered, one-flesh union.